MiCurry/ModEM-Examples/CSEM/README.md

 ### Dipole1D Configuration

-> **WARNING:** It appears that the Dipole1D has issues when running with MPI at
+> **WARNING/NOTE:** It appears at this time that the examples below do not run
-> this time.
-Thus, if you would like to use MPI and CSEM please use EM1D
-> instead.
+> well with Dipole1D as they were made to run with EM1D.
+It is possible that the
+> Dipole1D does not produce good results at this time.
+However, we are still
+> providing the Dipole1D instructions/interface for future development and work.

 To configure a ModEM executable that uses Dipole1D, you can use the following
 configuration: